dominoFire/NuGetBuildValidators/NuGetValidator/README.md

 ## Output

 Output summary is displayed on the console.
 The tool generates multiple logs indicating different types of failures.
-The summry on the console displays the type of failure and the corresponding log file.
+The summary on the console displays the type of failure and the corresponding log file.